AFA Alaska + Hawaiian

 What The Committee Is Working On

 1. Crew Access Issues: Addressing challenges affecting operations and Flight Attendant satisfaction.
 Meetings with Jeppesen management and internal/external debriefs regarding a recent outage are scheduled.
-A Crew Access update is scheduled for December 8, 2025, featuring several improvements and updates.
+A recent update to Crew Access was installed on December 8, 2025.
+We are asking crew members to familiarize themselves with the changes.
+Our next installation is scheduled for February 2026.

 2. Resolving Pyramiding Pay Disputes: Discussions are ongoing through the Alternate Dispute Resolution (ADR) process to clarify payment rules for over-duty pay and day-off violations.
-AFA is filing grievances regarding several concerns with pyramid pay.
+Our Grievance Committee is filing grievances regarding several concerns with pyramid pay.

-4. Vacation Bidding: AFA met with management to discuss the new vendor AI Crew Solutions.
-It was determined that when a flight attendant either doesn’t hold a bid or forgets to bid that they will be allowed to bid in the 2nd round of vacation.
+3. Vacation Bidding: Representatives from the Committee met with management to discuss the new vendor, AI Crew Solutions.
+It was determined that when a Flight Attendant either doesn’t hold a bid or forgets to bid, they will be allowed to bid in the 2nd round of vacation.
 The current process assigns slot 1 and slot 2.
 We will provide educational material and information when bidding begins next year on the new platforms.
+Our next meeting is scheduled for March 12, 2026.

 We Want to Hear From You!